 Of course, every medical procedure has risks.
 But advances in anesthesia and monitoring make the procedure safer than it has ever been before.
 And pre-anesthetic blood tests can help your veterinarian know if there are any health conditions that require adjustments to the anesthesia protocol or even need to be addressed before proceeding with a dental exam or cleaning.

 With general anesthesia, your veterinarian can do a better job of protecting your pet from dental disease and other health problems.
 Your pet can relax during the procedure and wake up with a cleaner, healthier mouth.
-And you can appreciate your pet’s fresher breath the next time he’s snoring on the pillow next to you.
+And you can appreciate your pet’s fresher breath the next time he or she is snoring on the pillow next to you.